RodrigoNaves/AI-Self-Driving-Car-Dilemma---Trolley-Dilemma-applied-to-Artificial-Intelligence/README.md

 Please note that you can feed the program with different arguments to access different functionalities such as interactive mode, or reading data from csv files please pass argument -help or --h for more info.
+This project was developed as part of my Master program at The University of Melbourne 2020